 This section focuses on the DSL changes (Fig. 15a).
 Differences in DSL changes in the deep ocean appear to be independent of the climate change scenario (Fig. 15a).
 In the northwestern part of the IBI domain, where the surface circulation changes are most important, the projected DSL changes are up to 10 cm smaller in IBI-CCS_corr (Fig. 15a).
-In the Mediterranean Sea, where the bias corrections are substantial, differences in DSL changes are up to 15 cm larger in IBI-CCS_corr compared to IBI-CCS_raw in the Alboran Sea, which is associated with a larger increase in the net transport through Gibraltar Strait (not shown here).
-Also, the Alboran gyre is projected to decrease in IBI-CCS_corr under both climate change scenarios, whereas it is projected to strengthen in IBI-CCS_raw (Fig. 15a and Fig. 13a).
+In the Mediterranean Sea, where the bias corrections are substantial, differences in DSL changes are up to 15 cm larger in IBI-CCS corr compared to IBI-CCS raw in the Alboran Sea, which is associated with a larger increase in the net transport through the Strait of Gibraltar (not shown here).
+Also, the Alboran gyre is projected to decrease in IBI-CCS_corr under both climate change scenarios, whereas it is projected to strengthen in IBI-CCS_raw (Figs. 15a and 13a).
 The impact of bias corrections in coastal areas is rather small for the SSP5-8.5 scenario (except in the Mediterranean Sea) and larger for the SSP1-2.6 scenario (Fig. 15a).
-For instance, the projected DSL changes in the SSP1-2.6 scenario are up to 2 cm larger in IBI-CCS_corr compared to IBI-CCS_raw in the Bay of Biscay and along the Iberian coasts, which is of similar amplitude to the projected DSL change in IBI-CCS_corr.
-Because of the stationarity of bias corrections, their impact on projected changes is larger when the climate change signal is smaller.
+For instance, the projected DSL changes in the SSP1-2.6 scenario are up to 2 cm larger in IBI-CCS_corr compared to IBI-CCS_raw in the Bay of Biscay and along the Iberian Peninsula coasts, which is of similar amplitude to the projected DSL change in IBI-CCS_corr.
+Because of the stationarity of bias correc-